-- According to the Article, Millets have many properties which make it better suited for diabetes.
-Similarly, an experiment conducted in mice showed that millet based diet reduces the blood glucose level and increase the insulin sensitivities.
+- According to the Article, Millets have many properties which make them better suited for diabetes.
+Similarly, an experiment conducted in mice showed that a millet based diet reduces the blood glucose level and increase insulin sensitivities.

 I think more research work is to be done with millets for diabetes so that it becomes a way forward for every stakeholder.